-Academic plans are developed by the Counselor or designated academic representative in conjunction with the student to ensure that the student is able to meet the institution's satisfactory academic progress standards for a specific point of time.
+Academic plans are developed by the Counselor or designated academic representative in conjunction with the student to ensure that the student is able to meet the institution's SAP standards by a specific point of time.

-If a student successfully appeals and is placed in an SAP probation period and in an academic plan, the student's SAP will be reviewed at the end of each subsequent period, as long as the student meets the requirements of the academic plan.
-To continue in the academic plan after the initial probation period, the Academic Counselor will follow up and document that the student is meeting the requirements of the academic plan.
+If a student successfully appeals and is placed on a Financial Aid Probation status with an Academic Plan, the student will retain eligibility for federal financial aid if he/she meets the standards of SAP or is meeting the terms of the Academic Plan at each SAP evaluation period.
+To continue in the Academic Plan after the initial Financial Aid Probation period, the Academic Counselor will follow up and document that the student is meeting the requirements of the Academic Plan.
+If a student wants to change their Academic Plan, they must submit an appeal.